talha131/onCrashReboot/content/Computer Literacy Study Guide/Internet Fundamentals/10-www.md

 - **Present Day**: The WWW has grown to host billions of websites, making it an integral part of daily life.

 {{< callout emoji="🌐" >}}
-Fun Fact: The first website (info.cern.ch) still exists and provides information about the birth of the web!
+The first website (info.cern.ch) still exists and provides information about the birth of the web!
 {{< /callout >}}

 ## How Does the WWW Work?